Layered Multiple Scattering Approach to Hard X-ray Photoelectron Diffraction: Theory and Application

 \section{Introduction}

 As an influential technique for probing the atomic structure in the vicinity of a given emitter, photoelectron diffraction (PED) is widely used for various investigation purposes: crystal structures, bonding geometries of atoms, and the local environment of impurity or dopant atoms inside surfaces \cite{fadley1994photoelectron,woodruff2010surface,westphal2003study,greif2013photoelectron}.
-It is regarded as being analogous to angle-resolved photoemission spectroscopy (ARPES) at the fundamental level, specifically regarding the angular distribution of photoelectrons emitted from a crystal surface.
-Nonetheless, the underlying physics and the investigative objectives of the two approaches are disparate.
-The angular distribution of emitted electrons represents the momentum of initial states in ARPES while in PED, it reveals the interference of photoelectron waves from final states.
-The observed alteration in PED intensities depends on the constructive or destructive interference of all the coherently emitted electrons.
-This means that details related to atomic arrangements, bonding orientations and distances, and electronic and chemical features are analyzed.
+It is considered analogous to angle-resolved photoemission spectroscopy (ARPES) at the fundamental level, specifically regarding the angular distribution of photoelectrons emitted from a crystal surface.
+However, the underlying physics and the investigative objectives of the two approaches are different.
+The angular distribution of the emitted electrons represents the momentum of the initial states in ARPES, while in PED it reveals the interference of photoelectron waves from final states.
+The observed change in PED intensities depends on the constructive or destructive interference of all the coherently emitted electrons.
+This means that details related to atomic arrangements, bonding orientations and distances, and electronic and chemical properties are analyzed.
 Depending on the utilized photon energies with respect to photoelectron kinetic energies, this tool can be termed either ultraviolet-PED (UPD) or X-ray-PED (XPD).
 In summary, photoemission can provide information about core-level electrons or delocalized valence band electrons.
 Accordingly, there are core-level PED (CL-PED) and valence-band PED (VB-PED).
-The main difference is that the angular distribution in VB-PED is induced by two interference phenomena: from primary waves emitted at various atomic sites and from the scattering of corresponding secondary waves at neighboring sites \cite{kruger2018photoelectron}.
-At high photon energies, XPD effects \cite{gray2011probing,gray2012bulk,kalha2021hard,babenkov2019high,schonhense2020momentum,arab2019electronic,gray2013momentum} make ARPES data vague, alongside other complications such as poor cross-sections, considerable momentum transfer from photons causing a pronounced modulation of ARPES patterns, and substantial phonon scattering.
+The main difference is that the angular distribution in VB-PED is caused by two interference phenomena: from primary waves emitted at different atomic sites and from the scattering of corresponding secondary waves at neighboring sites \cite{kruger2018photoelectron}.
+At high photon energies, XPD effects \cite{gray2011probing,gray2012bulk,kalha2021hard,babenkov2019high,schonhense2020momentum,arab2019electronic,gray2013momentum} obscure ARPES data, along with other complications such as poor cross-sections, considerable momentum transfer from photons causing a pronounced modulation of ARPES patterns, and substantial phonon scattering.